cillionaire/cillionaire/README.md

 Randomness is achieved by XOR'ing the following two numbers:
 - ownerRandomNumber ... a random number supplied by the contract owner and submitted upon `start` as a hash, much like a concealed bid in an auction.
 - minerRandomNumber ... timestamp of the block that contains the last participant's `particpate` transaction.
-Neither can the owner know the minerRandomNumber, nor can the miner know the ownerRandomNumber (unless the owner supplies a breakable hash, e.h. keccak256(1)).
+Neither can the owner know the minerRandomNumber, nor can the miner know the ownerRandomNumber (unless the owner supplies a breakable hash, e.g. keccak256(1)).

 A number of safeguards are in place to prevent loss of participants' stakes and ensure fairness:
 - The owner can `cancel`, in which case participants must be refunded.
 Anyone can invoke the refund function.